ajitkale-forge/testing-with-jest/README.md

 ## Features
 Unit Testing with Jest: Explore examples of how to structure and write your tests effectively.

+Code Coverage with Codecov: Integrated code coverage reporting using Jest and Codecov to track test coverage metrics.

-GitHub Actions Workflow: This demo includes a GitHub Actions workflow to automate the testing process.
-Each push to the repository triggers a set of tests to ensure that your codebase remains in a reliable state.
+GitHub Actions Workflow: This demo includes a GitHub Actions workflow to automate the testing process and upload coverage reports.
+Each push to the repository triggers a set of tests and generates coverage reports to ensure that your codebase remains in a reliable state.
 Check out the .github/workflows directory for the workflow configuration.

 ## Getting Started
 - Clone the Repository: